DennyJohansson/dennyjohanssonblog/content/posts/2021-06-13-react-with-clojure.md

 ```

 ### REPL, Read Eval Print Loop
-Also worth mentioning is the Clojure REPL!
+Also worth mentioning is the __Clojure REPL__!
 You can evaluate the code inside the editor like it was the browser console, also a REPL is connected to the browser.
 I have not been experimenting anything with it and can only imagine what to do with it!

 ### Performance of Reagent
 [Reagent mentions](https://github.com/reagent-project/reagent#performance) that sometimes Reagent is actually __faster then React__ a lot of times!

-### The work Dough calculator
+## The work of Dough calculator
 I started working on this project a long time ago but then I got so frustrated with the sliders logic and never really got it to work as I wanted!

-Now stared this blog I got motivated to pick it up again, this time my brain had already figured out how it should be done and it went pretty fast!
+Now when I started this blog I got motivated to pick it up again, this time my brain had already figured out how it should be done and it went pretty fast!

+### setup new Reagent project
 To start a Reagent project I first needed to install [leiningen](https://leiningen.org/) and OpenJDK v8, I used brew for both:

 ```